artist-project/ARTIST-NFRVT/binary/README.md

 ### Installation
   1. Install and update the latest version of [Eclipse Kepler Modeling Tools](http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/keplersr2).
 More precisely, while we use the version with the build id `20140224-0627`, newer versions may also work.
 Please make sure that your Eclipse version has Apache Ant version greater than 1.9.
 If not, copy the provided zip file into your Eclipse `/dropins` directory.
   2. Install version 2.6 of the [Xtext Framework](http://www.eclipse.org/Xtext/).
 Specifically, we use version `2.6.0.v201405210727`, but future versions may also work.
-  3. Install the latest version of [Henshin](http://www.eclipse.org/henshin/).
-Henshin may be used as a graph transformation engine in the automated pattern application approach.
-  3. Put the respective plugins provided here in the `/dropins` directory of your Eclipse installation.
-Alternatively you can check out the source code in the [ARTIST GitHub Repository](https://github.com/artist-project/ARTIST/tree/master/source/Tooling/post-migration/nfrvt) and import the projects in Eclipse.
+  3. Put the respective plugins available in the [ARTIST GitHub Repository](https://github.com/artist-project/ARTIST/tree/master/binary/NFRVT) in the `/dropins` directory of your Eclipse installation.
+Alternatively you can check out the source here and import the projects in Eclipse.

 ### Included Functionality
   * Grammars for modeling property catalogues, pattern catalogues, measurement models, goal models and migration evaluations